Skip to Content

 Travel money in Greece

-My daughter, Sophie-Anne was with a group of friends on this trip and although I was also there in the background, she wanted to be as independent as possible.
-This seemed to be the ideal time to test out the concept of using a currency card where I was the main cardholder, but she had a second card to use to withdraw cash at the ATM in the resort or buy items she needed in the local shops.
+My daughter was with a group of friends on this trip.
+Although I was also there in the background, she wanted to be as independent as possible.
+This seemed to be the ideal time to test out the concept of using a currency card.
+I would be the main cardholder, but she had a second card to use to withdraw cash at the ATM in the resort or buy items she needed in the local shops.

 Benefits for my daughter